hubotio/hubot-redis-brain/README.md

 You'll need to set two environment variables in this case:
-`CF_REDIS_SERVICE` - Your CloudFoundry's Redis Service name (ie. p-redis or rediscloud) `CF_REDIS_INSTANCE_NAME` - The name you gave your serive instance.
+`CF_REDIS_SERVICE` - Your CloudFoundry's Redis Service name (ie. p-redis or rediscloud) `CF_REDIS_INSTANCE_NAME` - The name you gave your service instance.
 This will be used as the brain_prefix

 ### Other